-Elegant, beautiful and oh-so-romantique, Bistro Vendome's locale in a tucked away courtyard in Larimer Square is a delight.
+Elegant, beautiful and oh-so-romantique, Bistro Vendome is tucked away in a charming Larimer Square courtyard.
 When the weather permits, nothing is as splendid as the flower and plant-filled patio, but when it's cold, venture into the warm intimacy inside and sit by the French patio doors.
-This little oasis in busy downtown is THE place to savor some Foie Gras, followed by Duck Confit and finished off with orange-scented chocolate fondue — what could be more sensuous than sharing THAT?
+This little oasis in busy downtown is the place to savor duck confit or coq au vin, finished off with orange-scented chocolate fondue — what could be more sensuous than sharing that?

-No one should visit the Denver area without dining at The Fort.
-This incomparable restaurant is a lovingly-created replica of historic Bent's Fort in southeastern Colorado.
+The Fort is a lovingly-created replica of historic Bent's Fort in southeastern Colorado.
 With its adobe walls, mesquite-wood open fireplaces and exquisite Western art and memorabilia, the place is situated west of the city in Morrison.
 After dinner, stroll outside in the courtyard and view the twinkling lights of Denver in the distance, while the foothills beckon behind you.
-The view and ambiance would suffice for any romantic evening, but then there's the food to ice the cake.
-There's no other independent place in the nation that serves this much fine buffalo, along with several other types of wild game and frontier days cuisine - gussied up for modern day tastes.
-Special occasion?
-Step back in time and make this YOUR time, at the Fort.
+The view and ambiance would suffice for any romantic evening, but then there's the food.
+Indulge in fine cuts of steak and buffalo, along with several other types of wild game and frontier days cuisine — all elegantly adapted for modern-day palates.

-With just sixteen tables, Mizuna always feels special and private.
-This innovative, French-inpired bistro specializes in small-plate, locally grown and seasonal, changing-monthly cuisine.
-Mostly couples dine here, and for special occasions, ask for Table 15 — it's in a private room used for wine storage!
-If your loved one doesn't moan over the Spinach-Wrapped Oysters, he or she will definitely swoom over the Lobster Macaroni and Cheese.
-Finish up with a Warm Chocolate Cake - hey, it's YOUR night.
+With just 16 tables, Mizuna always feels special and private.
+This innovative, French-inspired bistro specializes in small-plate, locally grown and seasonal cuisine.
+For special occasions, ask for Table 15 — it's in a private wine room!
+If your loved one doesn't swoon over the spinach-wrapped oysters, he or she will definitely be head over heels for the lobster macaroni and cheese.
+Finish up with the ooey-gooey, warm chocolate cake.

 Palace Arms in the Brown Palace Hotel

-Since 1950, Denver's majestic Brown Palace Hotel has been hosting guests in search of elegance, romance and gourmet cuisine to its regal Palace Arms Restaurant.
+Since 1950, Denver's majestic Brown Palace Hotel has been hosting guests in search of elegance, romance and gourmet cuisine to its regal Palace Arms restaurant.
 Enjoying numerous accolades from Zagat, Forbes and Gourmet, Palace Arms is renowned for its award-winning cuisine as its sumptuous setting.
-The restaurant recently selected a new chef, sommelier and manager to continue its quest to stay 'en courant' while still maintaining its tradition of excellence.
+The innovative chef, sommelier and manager ensure the restaurant stays "au courant" while still maintaining its tradition of excellence.

 Vesta Dipping Grill

 This distinctive concept of dipping and sharing entrees makes Vesta Dipping Grill one of the first restaurants in town to sell out for Valentines Day.
 Mostly two-tops and cozy booths fill this chic downtown spot.
 The lighting is just enough to see what you're dipping into some of the 36 sauces offered.
 Ready to split a dessert?
-Take turns dipping it into hot fudge, crème anglaise or strawberry Cointreau, and compare notes - and maybe more...
+Take turns dunk sweets into hot fudge, crème anglaise or strawberry Cointreau, and then compare notes.

 Cool River Cafe

-Filled with sunlight and right in the heart of tony Cherry Creek North, Cucina Colore has been delighting its patrons for 13 years.
+Filled with sunlight and right in the heart of upscale Cherry Creek North, Cucina Colore has been delighting its patrons for 13 years.
 Serving mostly couples, this sophisticated, bistro-like restaurant serves authentic Italian cuisine with a twist.
 Sitting on the flower-bedecked patio on a warm spring evening is as close as you'll get to Europe without an airline ticket.
 Feel like sharing with your date?
-Try some Pan-seared Black Mussels, followed by a luscious veal or fish plate.
-Don't forget to top it off with the rightfully renowned Peach Bread Pudding with Caramel Sauce - ahhh...
+Try some pan-seared black mussels, followed by a luscious pasta or fish plate.
+Don't forget to top it off with the rightfully renowned peach bread pudding with caramel sauce.
+Ahhh...

 Nothing says Boulder like the renowned Flagstaff House, which has been a destination restaurant for special occasions for decades.
 Tucked into the foothills overlooking Boulder, the Flagstaff House offers an extraordinary menu in an equally extraordinary setting.
-Try for one of the window seats for a romantic mountain view, and then feast upon such elegant plates as a Beef Wellington, perhaps?
-Even coffee is special here, served up with a tray filled with ten add-ons, including tiny chocolate bits and whipped cream.
+Try for one of the window seats for a romantic view of the city below — and keep an eye out for deer wandering by — then feast upon such elegant plates as a Wagu beef or diver scallops.
+Don't forget to take advantage of the restaurant's wine program, which has won the Wine Spectator Grand Award every year since 1983.
+Even coffee is special here, served up with a tray filled with 10 add-ons, including tiny chocolate bits and whipped cream.